-5.1.4 Site Managers
+4.1.4 Site Managers

-Steady-state operations and new hardware deployment activities at each host laboratory are led by a designated Site Manager (SM) who is located at that site.
-Each SM has significant authority at his/her site over the resources necessary to deliver the appropriate level of computing resources to the USQCD community.
+Steady-state operations at each host laboratory are monitored by a designated Site Manager (SM) who is located at that site.
 The SM is responsible for developing and executing the corresponding components of the WBS and making sure that appropriate commitments by the host laboratory are obtained and carried out.
 The SM is the primary interface between the CPM, ACPM, the host laboratory, and the individuals associated with the work to be performed at that host laboratory.